ejhusom/IN3200/IN3200_project_ejhusom/README.md

 Linking complete!
 parallel_main.exe ready to run!
 $ mpirun -np 4 parallel_main.exe mona_lisa_noisy.jpg
-Time spent: 2.071043
+Time spent: 4.001505
 Image is denoised!
 ~~~

 ## Timing
-Each time any of the programs are run the timing measurements of the diffusion algorithm is appended to a file called `timing.txt`.
+Both the serial and parallel implementation contains code for writing the timing measurements of the diffusion algorithm to a file called `timing.txt`, but this part of the code is by default commented out.
+This is done to make it easier to measure performance by running the programs multiple times, and then computing averages from the recorded time measurements.